Sensitivity of Halo Shape Measurements: Simulated haloes

-In Fig.~\ref{fig:map} we show the DM surface density in the central region of the four most massive haloes.
-Only the particles belonging to the primary subhalo as identified by \textsc{SubFind} are used, by this we avoid including satellite substructure.
-We have measured the shape within a volume of $V = 4/3 \, \pi \, (0.032 \, r_\mathrm{1/2})^3$ and $V = 4/3 \, \pi \, (0.0105 \, r_\mathrm{1/2})^3$, indicated by the coloured ellipses.
+In Fig.~\ref{fig:map} we show the DM surface density in the central region of the four most massive haloes to illustrate the problem at hand.
+Only the particles belonging to the primary subhalo as identified by \textsc{SubFind} were used, and as a result of which we avoided including satellite substructure.
+We measured the shape within a volume of $V = 4/3 \, \pi \, (0.032 \, r_\mathrm{1/2})^3$ and $V = 4/3 \, \pi \, (0.0105 \, r_\mathrm{1/2})^3$, indicated by the coloured ellipses.
+The exact volumes are arbitrary\footnote{We simply used two of the elliptical volumes that we computed for Fig.~\ref{fig:profile_1}.}, but they were selected with the aim to illustrate that the shape measurement can fail within the very central region while it is working at larger distances.
 The primary subhaloes are aligned according to this shape measurement and are shown face-on.
+We note that we show the very inner region of the haloes.
+The half-mass radius of the haloes is roughly about ${\sim}35\%$ of the virial radius.
+Many studies have focussed on the halo shapes at larger distances.
+But there has also been interest in the inner region of haloes \citep[e.g.][]{de_Nicola_2022}.
 We find that the CDM haloes (left-hand side) are more elliptical than the fSIDM haloes (right-hand side).
 By eye, the inferred shapes seem to roughly match the underlying DM distribution for the odd columns.
-This is in contrast to the even columns where we do the same, but measure the shape at smaller distances to the centre.
-For the CDM haloes (left-hand side) they seem to agree with the surface density plots, but do not match for fSIDM haloes (right-hand side).
-For the latter case, the volume used for the shape measurement lies within the density core formed due to the DM self-interactions.
-The vanishing density gradient causes trouble in identifying the shape as we would expect from Sect.~\ref{sec:shapes}.
+This is in contrast to the even columns where the same thing was done, but we measured the shape at smaller distances to the centre.
+For the CDM haloes (left-hand side), they seem to agree with the surface density plots, but they do not match for fSIDM haloes (right-hand side).
+For the latter case, the volume used for the shape measurement lies within the density core that formed due to the DM self-interactions.
+According to Sect.~\ref{sec:introduction} we expect that the vanishing density gradient is a limiting factor here.
+So far, we have illustrated that the shape measurement can go wrong for a halo when additional physics lead to a density core.
+In fact, the sensitivity of the shape depends on both the numerical resolution and the density gradient.
+While these two effects cannot be disentangled, their combined effect can be measured with a shape sensitivity criterion (see Sect.~\ref{sec:shape_crit}).
+In the following, we investigate this quantitatively.